AHFaria/poe-post-writing-assistant-v1-0/README.md

 ## 💬 Notes

-This assistant was developed for professional users seeking help with writing clarity, tone consistency, and idea-to-post transformation.
+POE is built to assist with clarity, consistency, and structured flexibility, especially when navigating high context communication or tight professional standards.

-It is particularly useful for neurodivergent users, high-load multitaskers, and those new to LinkedIn-style writing.
+It is particularly useful for neurodivergent users, high load multitaskers, and those new to LinkedIn-style writing.
+POE also works equally well for content strategists, personal branding efforts, and anyone developing high-visibility updates.

 For more projects and updates, visit [AHFaria GitHub](https://github.com/AHFaria).